 Hunter Biden demands investigations and retractions, opening new front against GOP foes

-Hunter Biden's legal team went on the offensive Wednesday, demanding state and federal investigations into the dissemination of material from his laptop, and threatening a defamation lawsuit against Fox News' Tucker Carlson for allegedly failing to correct false statements.
+Hunter Biden's legal team went on the offensive Wednesday, demanding state and federal investigations into the dissemination of his personal material — purported to be from his laptop — and threatening a defamation lawsuit against Fox News' Tucker Carlson for allegedly failing to correct false statements.

 "This marks a new approach by Hunter Biden and his team," the source told CBS News.
 "He is not going to sit quietly by as questionable characters continue to violate his rights and media organizations peddling in lies try to defame him."